FlowSs/HardEval/README.md

 ## Setting up the environment

 We used Python 3.10 in our experiments in an anaconda environments.
-The file `environment.yaml` can be used to recreate the environment with anaconda (`conda env create -f environment.yml`)
+The file `environment.yaml` can be used to recreate the environment with anaconda (`conda env create -f environment.yml`).

-## Note on running the code

- * The scripts uses GPT4 for generating the prompts as well as GPT3.5 as a Code LLM.
-As such, an OpenAI key is required.
-Similarly, it uses some model from HuggingFace that requires a token.
+The scripts for having GPT4 generates the prompts as well as having the LLMs generate codes uses OpenAI and HuggingFace API.
+As such, both an OpenAI key and HuggingFace token are required.
 For the scripts to work, one needs to add a `key.json` file in the `script/` directory.
 This file needs to contain both OpenAI and HuggingFace key/token as follow:

 ```json
 {'OPENAI': YOUR_OPENAI_KEY,
 'HF_TOKEN': YOUR_HF_TOKEN}
 ```

-* The code has a lot of redundancy and is split into a lot of smaller scripts to show the different part of the process as part of a replication package.
-We are working on a more unified structure of the package.

 ## Generating the level/rephrasing prompts